hydrosine/OpensipsStats-2-InfluxDB/README.md

     batch-pending = 10 # number of batches that may be pending in memory batch-timeout = "1s" # will flush at least this often even if we haven't hit buffer limit read-buffer = 8388608 # UDP Read buffer size, 0 means OS default.
 UDP listener will fail if set above OS max.```

+# Other Notes
+Use grafana to draw graphs from the data.
+You can easily build queries in the interface, Select a measurement ie. shmem and use ID and/or HOST in the where part.